wp-plugins/user-meta-manager/readme.txt

 Made a slight change to the new json shorttag attribute.

 = 1.5.5 =
 This update adds features which allow you to edit which columns are displayed in the results table.
 Look for the new Edit Columns link.

+= 1.5.6 =
+Fixed a bug which caused meta values containing apostrophes to not display correctly in the editor.

 == Upgrade Notice ==